tremo123/Ogar-unlimited/README.md

 This is the fun part, creating your own plugins.
 There is an example plugin you should look at and there is a template plugin.
 Currently, there is no documentation, but will be soon in the wiki

 ### Multiverse
 Multiverse is for having multiple servers in one console.
 This is how you use it.
 The command for multiverse is `multiverse [command] [arg]`.
 Available commands are `list`,`create`,`remove`, and `select`.
 The list is used by doing `multiverse list` and it will list servers and their ports.
 It will also tell you f that is the master or is selected.
 The create command creates a server.
-The args are `multiverse create [name] [port]`.
+The args are `multiverse create [name] [port] [gamemode]`.
 Make sure that the port is not repeated in other servers.
 Note that only the master has a statsport.
 To remove a server, do `multiverse remove [name]`.
 To then control the server using console commands, you have to select it.
 Do `multiverse select [name]` to select a server and start controlling it.

 ### Easy Verify